 As you move into Year 12, you start your journey to achieving your future aspirations and career goals.
 Which university should you choose?
 How are you going to get there?
 What subjects do you need to study?

-At Haileybury Astana, we understand that you are facing many uncertainties and making difficult decisions; however, my team and I are here to offer expert personal support and advice to help you make the right choices.
+At Haileybury Astana, we understand that you are facing many uncertainties and making difficult decisions; however, our team of tutors, coordinators, guidance counselors and teachers are here to offer expert personal support and advice to help you make the right choices.

 Haileybury Astana 6th form is a community whereby pupils are challenged, supported and given ample opportunities to develop the skills required for future success.
-Both the academic rigor of the IB DP courses and wider opportunities available through our extracurricular provision aid in your development into a balanced, internationally minded student who will be prepared for all future eventualities.
+Both the academic rigor of the IBDP courses and the wider opportunities available through our extracurricular provision aid in your development into a balanced, internationally minded student who will be prepared for all future eventualities.

 Geoff Parks, former Director of Admissions at Cambridge University, UK stated, 'Because the IB differentiates better than A-level, if we are hesitating about making an offer at all, we would be more likely to make an offer to an IB student than an A-level student.'

 The Director of Undergraduate Admissions at Harvard also speaks very highly of the IB and announced 'The IB is well known to us for excellent preparations.
 Success in an IB programme correlates well with success at Harvard.'

 The information on the pages that follow is intended to give both you and your parents an insight into what life is like here at Haileybury Astana 6th Form.
-We hope that this guide will be helpful when making important decisions as it contains useful information about the IB, course outlines, assessment frameworks, university applications and career options.
+We hope that this guide will be helpful when making important decisions as it contains useful information about the IBDP, course outlines, assessment frameworks, university applications and career options.